Condensed Arch Linux Installation Guide

 # pacman -S sudo xorg-server xf86-video-intel lightdm

-# pacman -S xterm xfce4-terminal xmonad xmonad-contrib
+# pacman -S xmonad xmonad-contrib polybar kitty neovim

 Create a user, create a system group autologin and add the user: